Inventory Management vs. Warehouse Management

 What is Warehouse Management?

-Warehouse management system (WMS) software makes it possible to manage and coordinate inventory actions throughout a warehouse or distribution center.
-These systems make it possible for managers and laborers alike to track inventory as it moves across the warehouse floor and onto the next stop of the supply chain.
+Warehouse management system (WMS) software allows managers and laborers to track inventory as it moves across the warehouse floor to the next stop of the supply chain.
+These systems allow managers to coordinate inventory actions throughout a warehouse or distribution center.

 WMS gives warehouse managers powerful tools to oversee workflow, control stock, schedule labor, generate bills, analyze reports, and coordinate with fleets, shipyards, and docks.
-The products which arrive at your facility can be automatically logged, received, put away, picked-and-packed, shipped, and reported upon by these systems.
+These systems can automatically log, receive, put away, pick and pack, ship, and report on the products that arrive at your facility.
 By automating these complex tasks, WMS helps control costs by ensuring items get to the correct destination at a cost-effective price.

 Differences vs Similarities